 Ingredientes (Makes 25-30 cookies)

-Take out the dough, bring it together, divide into half portions and form into logs of each portion.
-Wrap the logs in a parchment sheets or cling films.
+Scoop out the dough, bring it together, don’t knead and divide into two equal portions.
+Form logs with each portion.
+Wrap the logs in a parchment sheets or plastic cling films.
 Refrigerate for at least 30 minutes till firm and ready to be cut into slices.

-While the oven is heating, take out the cold dough and using a sharp,serrated knife, cut cookies about 1/4″ thick.
+While the oven is preheating, take out the cold dough logs and using a sharp,serrated knife, cut cookies about 1/4″ thick.
 Try to cut as uniform size as possible.
-Do not cut very thick cookies else they will be raw while baking.
+Do not cut very thick slices else cookies will be raw while baking.

 Arrange the cookies on the sheet about 2″ apart.
 Bake in the preheated oven for 18-22 minutes till the cookie bases start turning brown and the top changes color.
-I personally like my cookies slightly overdone so I baked them a few minutes more.
+I personally like my cookies slightly overdone so I baked them for few extra minutes.

 Let cool on the sheet before storing them in air tight containers for up to 2 weeks.
 Serve with hot chai.